 There were certainly strongholds of resistance nearby, and the resistance was absolutely emboldened by the very recent landing of the Allied Forces at Normandy, but the people of Oradour-sur-Glane seemed, for the most part, to keep their heads down in the midst of the Nazi Occupation.

-Once assembled in the town square, the women and children were separated from the men and marched to the church.
+Instead, the women and children were separated from the men and marched to the church.
 The men were marched in six different groups to six different buildings throughout the village.

 There was only one survivor from the church.
 Madame Marguerite Rouffanche climbed out of a window and hid in a bush, ultimately recovering from the gunshot wound she received during her escape.

-The soldiers aimed their gunfire at the legs of their victims, piled straw and wood on top of the fallen men, and lit the straw on fire.
-They then lit fires throughout the town.
+The soldiers aimed their gunfire at the legs of their victims and then piled straw and wood on top of the fallen men.
+They then lit the straw on fire.
+In an effort to disguise the massacre, the Nazis lit fires throughout the rest of the town.